Egg-03/License3j-WebAPI/README.md

       java -jar license3j-api-x.x.x.jar
       ```

-Once the application is running, you can interact with the API endpoints using tools like `curl`, Postman, or a web browser (only for GET methods).
+Once the application is running, you can interact with the API endpoints using tools like `curl`, Postman, Apidog, or a web browser (only for GET methods).
 Check the documentation for the endpoints and the requests that can be made.
 NOTE: locally running the server requires PORT 8080 to be open and available.
 You can change the default behavior in `application.properties` available in `src/main/resources`

 There is also a Dockerfile available which you can configure yourself to run it as a containerised application.